 Successful school districts know and understand that assessment is not the same thing as accountability.
 Unfortunately, due to years of outside pressure and accountability reform, assessment has turned into a negative term that creates anxiety for teachers, administrators and school district leaders across the country.
 This course will help school board members gain a deeper understanding of the “why” behind assessment administration, the types of assessment practices that help inform and drive instructional practices, and how data can be used to set direction for entire school systems all while employing a balanced approach to assessment practices.

-Overseeing the Superintendency - CBA 303 (3 units)
+CBA 303: Overseeing the Superintendency (3 credits) *

 How exactly does a board go about overseeing the superintendent and how is this responsibility reflected in the regular work of the board?
 This course will provide participants with a clear understanding of their responsibilities related to oversight and management of the superintendent, as well as best practices and trends that impact school district governance.

-Current Trends in K-12 Technology - CBA 309 (3 units)
+CBA 309: Current Trends in K-12 Technology (3 credits)

 Technology has had a profound impact on Michigan schools in the past 20 years.
 Districts have been working very hard to integrate technology to improve instructional delivery systems, communications, resource management and day-to-day operations.
 While these new frontiers are exciting, they also place new demands on school boards in the areas of funding, policy and the way we communicate with stakeholders.
 This three-section course is designed to help you understand new trends and evaluate your own district's use of technology.